I Burn

-I Burn (stylized in sentence case) is the fourth Korean extended play by South Korean girl group (G)I-dle.
+I Burn (stylized in sentence case) is the fourth Korean extended play (sixth overall) by South Korean girl group (G)I-dle.
 It was released on January 11, 2021, by Cube Entertainment and Republic Records.
-It consists of 3 versions namely, the Winter version, the Flower version and the Fire version.
-The EP contains six tracks, including the lead single "Hwaa".
+The EP consists of three physical versions: Winter, Flower and Fire, and contains six tracks, including the lead single "Hwaa".
 The album contains various emotions felt in the process of regaining happiness after separation.
 I Burn is the fourth of the 'I' series, which started from the debut album, I Am (2018).
-Commercially, the EP had surpassed 200,000 copies, making it the group's first project to do so.
+Commercially, the EP surpassed 200,000 copies, making it the group's first project to do so.
 I Burn is the group's final release as a sextet, before Soojin's hiatus and subsequent departure from the group in August 2021.